Occupational Health: Core Areas of Knowledge and Competence

-OH nurses, with their close relationship with workers, knowledge of the working environment and trends in ill-health in the company are often in a good position to advise management on preventing sickness absence.
-In my experience referral to General Practitioners have a limited use for work related issues, and gain best results by as well as keeping the GP aware, referring to a specialist occupational physician.
+OH, nurses, with their close relationship with workers, knowledge of the working environment, and trends in ill-health in the company, are often in an excellent position to advise management on preventing sickness absence.
+In my experience, referral to General Practitioners has limited use for work-related issues, and gain best results by keeping the GP aware, referring to a specialist occupational physician.

 Health and safety